alvinlindstam/grapheme/README.rst

 or with the beginning of long strings.

-When testing with a string of 10 000 ascii characters, and a 3.1 GHz processor, the execution time is for some possible calls is roughly:
+When testing with a string of 10 000 ascii characters, and a 3.1 GHz processor, the execution time for some possible calls is roughly:

 ================================================================  ==========================
 Code                                                              Approximate execution time